atok624/Portfolio-Website/README.md

 In order to run this project you need:

-- An npm installed on your syatem.
+- An npm installed on your system.

 #### Windows